erlang/otp/system/doc/efficiency_guide/profiling.md

 -->
 # Profiling

-## Do Not Guess About Performance - Profile
+## Never Guess About Performance Bottlenecks

 Even experienced software developers often guess wrong about where the performance bottlenecks are in their programs.
 Therefore, profile your program